 About Run Africa

 “Where is Run Africa based?”
 We are based in Ethiopia’s capital, Addis Ababa.
-Surrounded by the little-known hills, meadows and forest trails of Kotebe, Entoto, Sululta, Sendafa and more, ours is a world-class location for high-altitude East African training which matches the more famous Kenyan sites.
+Surrounded by little-known hills, forests, meadows and hundreds of kilometres of forest trails, ours is a world-class location for high-altitude East African training which matches the more famous Kenyan sites.
 We run programmes in Addis Ababa and Bekoji and work with a network of partners and advisors in Ethiopia, the UK, Kenya and Uganda.

 “Is it just a running club?”
-Run Africa is both a fitness and events company and a registered competitive athletics club.
-In terms of social development and support to our athletes, we believe that a self-sustaining business approach contributes better to ambition, wellbeing and than initiatives which rely purely on charitable funding.
+Run Africa is both a fitness and adventure-travel company, as well as a registered competitive athletics club.
+We also organise mountain hiking.
+In terms of social development and support to our athletes, we believe that a self-sustaining business approach contributes better to ambition and well-being than initiatives which rely exclusively on charitable funding.

 “What languages are spoken?”
-Our programmes are conducted in English or Amharic, but we also speak French, German, Spanish, Arabic, and Dutch.
+Our programmes are conducted in English or Amharic, but we also speak French, German, Spanish and Arabic.
 If you would like support in a language other than English, let us know.
-During your visit you can learn some basic Amharic and Oromo.
+During your visit you can learn some phrases in Amharic and Oromo.

 About our training programmes